Sustainable Food Policy

 3.1.11 Reusable containers, delivery trays and boxes are currently being used by a number of suppliers including butchery, fruit and vegetables, wholefoods and beer & cider.

-3.1.12 The following sites use closed-fronted display fridges; The Dairy, Park Eat, Eat at the Square, Dolchevita, Architecture.
+3.1.12 The following sites use closed-fronted display fridges; The Dairy, Park Eat, Eat at the Square, Dolchevita.

 3.1.13 Our bar cellar systems have been moved to in-line cooling reducing the energy required to keep drinks cold and offering significant improvements on energy efficiency.
 We are currently on the second generation of system after testing an earlier system for a third party in 2015.